harith-alsafi/vega.journal/notes.md

 - Max pages is 20 thats IT!

 todo
+[ ] Add footnotes for libraries instead of reference
-[x] 1.5 line on page 3
+[ ] Add reference to definitions of LLM top P and temperature [x] 1.5 line on page 3
 [x] last paragraph on section 3.A
 [x] add a 3 line paragraph on page 4